 The most common symptom of OA is pain after overuse or inactivity of a joint.
-Symptoms usually happen slowly over years.
-Symptoms can occur a bit differently in each person.
+Symptoms often happen slowly over years.
+Symptoms can vary for each person.
 They may include:

 Less movement in the joint over time

-A grinding feeling in the joint when moved, as the cartilage wears away (in more advanced stages)
+A grinding feeling in the joint when moved.
+This is because the cartilage wears away (in later stages).

-The symptoms of OA can be like other health conditions.
-Make sure to see your?healthcare provider for a diagnosis.
+Some of the symptoms can be caused by other health problems.
+Always see your healthcare provider for a diagnosis.

 How is osteoarthritis diagnosed?

 The process starts with a health history and a physical exam.
 You may also have X-rays.
-This test uses a small amount of radiation to create images of bone and other body tissues.
+This test uses a small amount of radiation.
+This is to create images of bone and other body tissues.

 How is osteoarthritis treated?

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.
-The goal of treatment is to ease joint pain and stiffness, and improve joint movement.
+The goal of treatment is to ease joint pain and stiffness.
+And to improve joint movement.
 Treatment may include:

-Joint surgery.?You may need surgery to repair or replace a joint that has severe damage.
+Joint surgery.
+If other treatments don't work, you may need surgery to fix or replace a joint that has severe damage.